kjthorpe18/urlshortener/README.md

 - `/decode`: decodes a URL to its original form.
 For example, `http://short.est/fnIeFf` would decode to `https://example.com/hello/world`

+The application stores data in memory using an H2 database, and so data is not persisted between sessions.
+I.e. an encoded URL can only be decoded within the same session.

 ### Configuration

 The base URL for the shortened URLs is configurable via an application property `base.url`.
 Encoded URLs will contain